tharindupr/BaiCoin/doc/README.md

 ---------------------
 You need the Qt4 run-time libraries to run BaiCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

-Unpack the files into a directory and run:

-- bin/32/BaiCoin-qt (GUI, 32-bit)
-- bin/32/BaiCoind (headless, 32-bit)
-- bin/64/BaiCoin-qt (GUI, 64-bit)
-- bin/64/BaiCoind (headless, 64-bit)

-See the documentation at the [BaiCoin Wiki](http://BaiCoin.info) for help and more information.

 Other Pages